qrohlf/sensible-web-development/_chapters/7/1-project.md

 ## Project Deadlines:

 - **Monday, November 3rd** - You've confirmed your project idea with me and are ready to start working on it.
-- **Thursday, November 13** - A "first draft" of your project with the core functionality in place should be posted to GitHub, and you should send an email to me with a link to your project's repo on GitHub.
+- **Thursday, November 13** - A "first draft" of your project with at least a Readme should be up on GitHub, with a link emailed to me (qrohlf@lclark.edu).
-- **Thursday, November 20th** - The first demo day - half of the projects are due, the other half should be nearly finished.
+- **Tuesday, December 2nd** - The first demo day - half of the projects are due, the other half should be nearly finished.
 - **Thursday, December 4th** - The second demo day - all of the projects are due.